zzzprojects/learn-orm/tutorials/dynamic-expresso/data-types.md

 # Data Types

-The primitive data types are predefined by the language and they are named by reserved keywords.
-They represent the basic types of language.
+The language predefines the primitive data types, and reserved keywords name them.

 The **Dynamic Expresso** manages the following list of C# primary types.